 Convenience Meals

 I love a good homemade macaroni and cheese, made with smoked gouda and extra sharp cheddar cheese, but I do still like to buy some convenience foods that my kids can make on their own without my help.
-There are just some smarter options such as Annie’s Organic Macaroni & Cheese.
+There are just some smarter options such as Annie’s Organic Macaroni & Cheese (though sadly they sold out to a larger corporation).

 Eating choices may not always be easy to change, but just know there are options.
 Sometimes it’s just about making one small step forward in our broken food system, even if there are better choices out there, making one step for the better is a step in the right direction.